berfinkavsut/Fruit-Recognition-Project/README.md

 # Fruit Recognition Project

-This project was implemented for the summer internship in HAVELSAN in the summer 2020.
-The task is to detect fruits in images after classification.
+This project was implemented for the summer internship in HAVELSAN in 2020.
+This project can be seen as beginner-level project.
+The task was to detect fruits in images after classification.
 Classification was implemented firstly, and then object detection was done by these following object detection algorithms.

 ## Fundamental Algorithms Used in the Object Detector [1]